stephomi/nomadsculpt.com/manual/docs/interface.md

 To create a binding, click the rectangle next to the function, and press the key/button.

+Find functions via the category icons at the top, or via the search bar to find by name.

 Individual bindings can be disabled via the checkbox next to the binding name.
-The search bar at the top can find functions by name.

 ### ![](./icons/more.png) Context menu
 The ![](./icons/more.png) icon after each binding brings up a context menu: